EDUCBA Logo

 J Join Joins objects together to create a new object by overlapping the existing ones.

-JPGOUT JPEG Output Saves the AutoCAD drawing in .jpeg format.
+JPGOUT JPEG Output Saves the AutoCAD drawing as a .jpeg file.

 ME Measure Measures the dimensions of an object.